XuXiaofengXu/learngit/readme.txt

 Git is a version control system aaaaa.
-Git is free software hhhh.
+Git is free software hhhh append GPL.